ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 Using the Recording Capture Mode prevents Ecamm Live's embedded Zoom client from using the local or cloud recording features.
 Other participants can still use local or cloud recording if permitted by the meeting host.

+### Starting Capture

+To start a capture mode, [add at least one Zoom guest as a camera](#adding-guests-as-cameras), or pick <samp>Start Capturing Audio and Video</samp> from the ••• menu at the top of Ecamm's Zoom window.

+Once capture has started, Zoom audio will be mixed into your broadcast or recording, and the [Zoom Active Speaker camera](#include-a-zoom-active-speaker-camera) will being to function.

 ## Adjusting Sound Levels

 Zoom participants audio is automatically added to your recording or broadcast.
 To adjust the volume level or mute the incoming Zoom meeting audio, use the [Sound Levels window](../014-adjusting-sound-levels/).
 When a Zoom account is linked to Ecamm Live, you'll see a <samp>Zoom Guests</samp> volume control and <samp>MUTE</samp> button.
 Note that the <samp>MUTE</samp> button's state is part of the current [Scene](../007-using-scenes).